SkunkPlatform/My-Histories/List.md

 - Creator Birthday's 16 Years old Celebration.

 ## 2028
 - The DiamondPlatform will be renamed as 'MoonPlatform' (Also known as a Yellow Cat.
-Appearance: Yellow Kitty, Cute Face, Yellow Ear and a Kitty Tail.)
+Appearance: Light Blue Kitty, Cute Face, Light Blue Ear and a Kitty Tail.)

 ## 2035
 - As of 2035, Will no longer be available for SkunkPlatform, MoonPlatform and DiamondPlatform.
 The 'Diamond Skunk Company' or 'Empresa Diamond Skunk' will be available on 2040.